 T-Mobile pushes its unlimited post-paid Magenta plans pretty hard in its marketing materials.
-However, there are some T-Mobile prepaid plans that are still available and could be a better fit for you and your usage habits.
+However, there are some T-Mobile prepaid plans available that could be a better fit for you and your usage habits.

 In general, prepaid plans are great for people who don’t want to pay for data they know they won’t be using.
 You get to use the same T-Mobile network as post-paid customers do and usually end up spending less money.

-Unfortunately, T-Mobile prepaid plans do not come with the bevy of perks that its post-paid plans do, such as Netflix on Us, Gogo in-flight texting, etc. If you don’t care about these perks, though, why pay more for them?
+Unfortunately, T-Mobile prepaid plans do not come with the host of perks that its post-paid plans do, such as Netflix on Us, Gogo in-flight texting, etc. If you don’t care about these perks, though, why pay more for them?

 Keep in mind the prepaid plans detailed below are offered directly from T-Mobile.
 The carrier also owns a no-contract subsidiary, Metro by T-Mobile (formerly MetroPCS), that has its own plans.

 T-Mobile prepaid plans: